gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 The environment variables are documented in the [AWS blog post][aws], or can be gleaned by reading the Python code.
 Importantly, the prefix here must match the prefix in our permissions, but does not include the final `/`.
-Also note that the `handler` property must be the name off the Python file followed by the name of the function to call in said file.
+Also note that the `handler` property must be the name of the Python file followed by the name of the function to call in said file.

 ## Tying thing together with SES rule set